Primary, or first, Infection

 - Bezlotoxumab is a human monoclonal antibody directed against C. difficile toxin B, which prevents intestinal damage and colitis.
 It is used in conjunction with antibiotics.

 - Fecal transplant, or fecal microbiota transplantation (FMT), is a process in which fecal matter, or stool sample, from a healthy donor is collected, strained, mixed with a sterile salt solution, and placed in a patient with CDI.
-This is usually performed by a process called colonoscopy, in which a flexible tube is passed thorough the anus and rectum.
+This is usually performed by colonoscopy, in which a flexible tube is passed thorough the anus and rectum.
 Several studies have shown that FMT is effective in treating patients with recurrent CDIs.

 - Another option is probiotics, which are live bacteria that do not cause disease but are capable of replacing the “good” bacteria that have been eliminated by antibiotics.
 Although a recent study has shown that use of probiotics in adults reduced the risk of CDI, additional data are needed before they can be recommended for CDI.